HOA

 DOE provides the most comprehensive list of these: https://afdc.energy.gov/laws/state

-In 2020 there is also Federal tax credit for charging infrastructure available.
+There is also a Federal tax credit for charging infrastructure available.
 More info on our Tools page.

 8. Work to find the right solutions